D.R.O.P. DUI Diversion in Pinellas County

 What is a DUI Diversion Program?

 What is a diversion program?
-A diversion program involves “diverting” a case from the court system in exchange for a person completing certain tasks like counseling or community service.
+A diversion program involves “diverting” a case from the court system in exchange for a person completing specific tasks like counseling or community service.

-After the special conditions are completed, the case is closed, the charges are dropped completely, or the charges are reduced to a less serious offense.
+After the special conditions are completed, the case is closed, the charges are dropped entirely, or the charges are reduced to a less severe offense.

 The withhold means that the case might be eligible to be sealed.
 Click here to learn more about Hillsborough County’s DUI RIDR Diversion program.